Information about The Climate in Cusco Peru

 Cusco city benefits from a semi-dry and cold climate.
 The maximum annual average temperature is of 10.6ºC and the minimum, of 3.2ºC.
 The rainy season starts in November and ends in March and the mountains become green.

-The Vilcanota Cordillera shelters Mount Ausangate (6,372 MAMSL) wich is the deparment´s highest point and Peru's fourth highest peak.
+The Vilcanota Cordillera shelters Mount Ausangate (6,372 MAMSL) which is the department´s highest point and Peru's fourth-highest peak.
 Other elevations that stand out between Vilcabamba and Paucartambo are Mounts Salkantay, Pumasillo and Sajsarayoc.

-Between June and July, frosts are common and very occassional snow falls have been reported.
-Its soils form the ideal space for the development of natural indigenous grass and originative products such quinua, kiwicha, cañihua, broad beans, coca, olluco, oca, several types of corn and more than 3 thousand varieties of potatoes.
+Between June and July, frosts are common and very occasional snowfalls have been reported.
+Its soils form the ideal space for developing natural indigenous grass and originative products such as quinoa, kiwicha, cañihua, broad beans, coca, ulluco, oca, and several types of corn and more than 3 thousand varieties of potatoes.